efrei-paris-sud/2020-H-Team-of-2/project/README.md

 # Smart Lock

+Description: Our project name is Smart Lock.
+It will be a lock (for a door for example) that will work with a fingerprint system.

+For the cloud part, the access will be manage trough a database.

+It will allow us to modify permission with our interface that will probably be a web site.
+The plus that we imagine would be to implement a captor on the door in order to create a “warning mode” that could be use when you go in holidays.

+It will simply send a notification when the door is open if you switch on this mode.

 Please use a gif format for the cover photo like this: (you can create gif using https://ezgif.com/maker)
 ![Cover GIF](doc/Arduino_LED.gif?raw=true)